Jocelyn Blore

 To graduate from this program, students must complete 120 hours of courses from several disciplines, including civic and global engagement, Christianity and contexts, and criminology courses.
 In addition, Liberty University strives to save students money by providing all electronic textbooks free of charge and has not raised tuition rates for the past six years.

-As part of the program, students will delve into topics such as criminal justice research & writing; introduction to forensics; crime scene photography; crime scene management; court & expert witness testimony; constitutional criminal procedure; criminal law; corrections; and criminology.
+As part of the program, students will delve into topics such as criminal justice research and writing, an introduction to forensics, crime scene photography, crime scene management, court and expert witness testimony, constitutional criminal procedure, criminal law, corrections, and criminology.

 Located in San Diego, California, National University offers an on-campus and a fully online master of science degree in forensic science and a graduate-level certificate in forensic and crime scene investigations.